lumingpuchheim/timberline-app/TIMBERLINE_PRODUCT_DESCRIPTION.md

   - **React Native** as the primary technology stack.
   - Production targets: **iOS** and **Android** only.
   - During development, a **Web build** (e.g., using `react-native-web`) may be used for faster iteration and internal testing, but the **final product is mobile-only**.
+- **Pricing (initial idea)**:
+  - One-time purchase in the range of **EUR/USD 6.99**, with **no subscription**.
+  - Price should feel low enough to be an easy decision while still signaling seriousness and covering operating costs.
 - **Functionality**:
   - **Read-only recommendations**.
   - No trading, no broker integrations, no portfolio tracking.
   - Users **cannot input their own holdings**.
   - Everyone sees the **same reference portfolio** and its **history**.
+  - The app should send a **quarterly notification** when a new reference portfolio is available, so users can wait and relax between updates instead of checking manually.

 ### 4. Portfolio Definition